jonathan-vella/architecting-for-success/105-Well Architected/wds/03-Developing a prioritized list of recommendations/01_assessing_priorities.md

 1. In this exercise, discuss the provided questions with your team.
 2. Use the results of your brainstorming sessions to complete the observation chart, assigning a level of priority to each solution.
+3. Remember that anything you propose must be aligned to one or more objectives supported by a business and / or technical needs which can be actioned & measured.

 **Tips**